hail-is/hail/hail/python/hailtop/batch/docs/tutorial.rst

 Hello World
 -----------

-A :class:`.Batch` consists of a set of :class:`.Job`s to execute.
+A :class:`.Batch` consists of a set of :class:`.Job` to execute.
 There can be an arbitrary number of jobs in the batch that are executed in order of their dependencies.
 A dependency between two jobs states that the dependent job should not run until the previous job completes.
 Thus, under the covers a batch is a directed acyclic graph (DAG)